 Serve the other party

-You will need to explain why you need the continuance.
-Also, you will almost always have to show good cause.
-"Good cause" means a very good reason for not being able to get ready for your case or go to your trial on the date that is already set.
+You must explain why you need the continuance.
+You will also almost always have to show good cause.
+"Good cause" means a very good reason for not being able to get ready for your case or go to your trial on the scheduled date.

 Getting a trial continuance can be complicated.
 Talk with a lawyer and read your local court rules before filing a motion for a trial continuance.
-Most counties have specific rules about when you can get a trial continuance and the things you must do to get a continuance.
+Most counties have their own rules about when and how you can get a trial continuance.

-The most common reason is that you do not think you can file a written response in time.
+The most common reason is you do not think you can file a written response in time.
 Talk with a lawyer about whether you need to file a written response in your case.
 In most family law cases in Washington, if you are served with a motion, you have to file a written response.
-There is usually a deadline for your written response.
-The local court rules will say what your deadline to file and serve your written response is.
+There is usually a deadline by which to do so.
+Local court rules will say what your deadline to file and serve your written response is.
 If you cannot contact a lawyer before your hearing to talk about the local rules, try the court clerk, facilitator or law librarian.
 You can also check the Administrative Office of the Court's website.
 The local rules may be there: http://www.courts.wa.gov/court_rules/?fa=court_rules.local&group=local.

-You will usually need a good reason to get a continuance.
+You usually need a good reason to get a continuance.
 Here are some:

 You did not get served enough days before the hearing.
-The number of days you are supposed to be served before your hearing depends on the type of case and the county where the case is filed.
-If you do not know how many days before the hearing you were supposed to be served, check with a lawyer or a court facilitator.
-Example: If you were supposed to be served seven days before a hearing but you were only served three days before the hearing, you should tell the judge that and ask for a continuance.
+The number of days you are supposed to be served before your hearing depends on the type of case and county where the case is filed.
+If you do not know how many days before the hearing you were supposed to be served, check with a lawyer or court facilitator.
+Example: You were supposed to be served seven days before a hearing.
+You were only served three days before the hearing.
+You should tell the judge that and ask for a continuance.

 You need more time to get ready because you could not get legal advice yet.
 You should tell the judge the specific reasons you have not been able to get advice yet.
-Examples: If you live outside Washington, or you have contacted several places for help but have not been able to talk to a lawyer yet, explain what steps you have taken to try to get help.
-Tell the judge if you have an appointment to meet with an attorney or legal services.
+Examples: You live outside Washington, or you have contacted several places for help but have not been able to talk to a lawyer yet.
+You would explain what steps you have taken to try to get help.
+Tell the judge if you have an appointment to meet with a lawyer or legal services.

-You need more time to respond because you have a disability or are temporarily disabled, are illiterate, or have problems with reading, writing or comprehension.
+You need more time to respond because you have a disability or are temporarily disabled, cannot read, or have problems with reading, writing or understanding.

-You do not speak English as your first language and you need more time to find someone to translate the documents you were served and prepare your response.
+You do not speak English as your first language and need more time to find someone to translate the papers you were served and prepare your response.
 (You are entitled to have an interpreter at any court hearing if you do not speak English as a first language.)

-You cannot get the evidence you need by the date your written response is due.
-Example: If there is a dispute over the parenting plan and the other party has said things about you that are not true, you may need more time to get declarations from other people and school, medical, and/or criminal records.
+You cannot get the evidence you need by the date your response is due.
+Example: There is a dispute over the parenting plan.
+The other party has said things about you that are not true.
+You may need more time to get declarations from other people and school, medical, and/or criminal records.